rithiksachdev/ecellweb/Contribute.md

-Gain collaboration access on heroku
+Download Heroku CLI and Gain collaboration access on heroku

 1. Clone into the repo<br>
 2. Make changes